sgct/sgct-docs/general/how-it-works.md

 This callback is called before the synchronization stage during which data is synchronized from the server to the client nodes in the cluster.
 Shared variables (see [Classes](classes)) that are set in this callback by the server will be synchronized to the clients and can be read there.

 ### Sync
 This stage distributes the shared data from the server to the clients.
 The clients wait for the data to be received before the rendering takes place.
-Two callbacks have to be set for this stage to work;  the **server** has to set the `encode()` function callback and the **clients** have to set the `decode()` callback.
-At runtime, SGCT determines which of the callbacks will be called, so there is no problem in setting the `decode()` for the master and vice versa.
-These wrong callbacks will be ignored.
+Two callbacks have to be set for this stage to work; at runtime, SGCT determines which of the callbacks will be called.
 The data set by the application in the `encode()` callback will be serialized by the server, transferred to the clients via network, deserialized, and its contents are then available in the `decode()` callback.
 The `shareddata.h` file contains two helper functions `serializeObject` and `deserializeObject` that can be used by the application to serialize its data.

 As the data is transferred as is, it is important to make sure that the data serialized is [POD](https://en.cppreference.com/w/cpp/named_req/PODType), or the behavior might be surprising when decoding the data.
 Additionally, be aware of serializing any data structure that contains pointers to other parts in memory.
 Just serializing the pointer value itself is most definitely not what you would want to do as that pointer will be invalid on the client machines.
 In those cases, it is better to use your own way of referring to objects, for example through the use of identifiers.

 #### Encode
-This callback is only executed on the server and the application is responsible to fill the buffer provided by the `SharedData` singleton.
-All variables that are provided to that class will then be available in the client's `Decode` callback.
+This callback is only executed on the server and the application is responsible to return a buffer containing the binary data that should be sent to the clients.
 This function is called on a separate thread from all other functions.

 #### Decode
-This callback will be called only on the clients at which time they can read the buffer provided by the `SharedData` singleton.
-Please note that the variables have to be accessed in the same order in which the `Encode` callback has added them to the buffer.
+This callback will be called only on the clients at which time they can use the provided buffer to read the transferred data.
 This function is called on a separate thread from all other functions.

 ### Post Synchronization Pre Draw (PostSyncPreDraw)